 As one can readily observe, the passage is easily understood to support a 7-day observance of Abib 14-20, even from the Jewish perspective and with their punctuation.

-To provide further definition, we would like to present the English translation from the Greek Septuagint (LXX).
+We would like to present the English translation from the Greek Septuagint (LXX) to provide further definition.

 And this day shall be to you a memorial, and ye shall keep αὐτὴν (auten; it) a feast to Yahweh through all your generations; ye shall keep αὐτὴν (auten; it) a feast for a perpetual ordinance.